pieroproietti/penguins-eggs/PREREQUISITES/rockylinux/README.md

 # Fedora naked

-We start from the `Fedora-Everything-netinst-x86_64-40-1.14.iso` image, which is 765M, and go to install Fedora choosing minimun installation, set root password and user.
+We start from the `Rocky-9.4-x86_64-minimal.iso` image, which is 1,7G, and go to install RockyLinux choosing minimun installation, set root password and user.

 On `Software selection` select "minimun installation" and confirm with button "Done" up on right.